 - For members whose annual salary is greater than \$20,000.
 For members with annual salary of \$20,000 or less, the employer contributed 12.40% in FYE2010 through FYE2013. - 8.
 Service: Employees receive credit for each calendar quarter in which they are contributing members.
 Credit is also granted for service prior to ERB's effective date, and certain military service.
 Allowed service credit may also be purchased for specific types of prior employment, including military service, teaching in another state, or teaching for an accredited private school or higher learning institution in New Mexico. - 9.
-Tier: Members who join ERB by June 30, 2010 are in Tier 1, members who join between July 1, 2010 and June 30, 2013 are in Tier 2, and members who join later are in Tier 3.
-Members who terminated, took a refund, later rejoined ERB, and repaid their refund to ERB prior to June 30, 2013 were allowed to rejoin their prior tier.
-Otherwise, members that take a refund and later rejoin ERB will be eligible for Tier 3 benefits. - 10.
+Tier: Members who join ERB by June 30, 2010 are in Tier 1, members who join between July 1, 2010 and June 30, 2013 are in Tier 2, members who join between July 1, 2013 and June 30, 2019 are in Tier 3 and members who join later are in Tier 4.
+Members who terminated, took a refund, later rejoined ERB, and repaid their refund to ERB prior to June 30, 2019 were allowed to rejoin their prior tier.
+Otherwise, members that take a refund and later rejoin ERB will be eligible for Tier 4 benefits. - 10.
 Final Average Compensation (FAC): The average of the member's earnings for the last five years, or such other five consecutive year period that gives the largest average.
 Monthly benefits are based on one-twelfth of this amount.